 See Bachelor's Degree Requirements for complete details on general degree requirements.
 A minimum of 39 units, including those required for the major, must be upper division.

-General Education Requirements: 48 units
+General Education Requirements: 43 units

-See General Education and the Class Schedule for the most current information on General Education Requirements and course offerings.
+See General Education and the Class Schedule for the most current information on General Education requirements and course offerings.

 This major has approved GE modification(s).
 See below for information on how to apply these modification(s).

-These modifications apply to The Option in Mathematics Education - Credential Path only
+These modifications apply to The Option in Mathematics Education - Credential Path only.

 You must complete a minimum of two courses that focus primarily on cultural diversity.
 At least one course must be in US Diversity (USD) and at least one in Global Cultures (GC).
 See Diversity Requirements for a full list of courses.
-Most courses taken to satisfy these requirements may also apply to General Education.
+Many courses taken to satisfy these requirements may also apply to General Education.

 Upper-Division Writing Requirement

 Writing Across the Curriculum (EM 17-009) is a graduation requirement and may be demonstrated through satisfactory completion of four Writing (W) courses, two of which are designated by the major department.
-See Mathematics/Quantitative Reasoning and Writing Requirements for more details on the four courses.
+See Writing and Math Requirements for more details on the four courses.
 The first of the major designated Writing (W) courses is listed below.

 The second major-designated Writing course is the Graduation Writing Assessment Requirement (GW) (EO 665).
 Students must earn a C- or higher to receive GW credit.
-The GE Written Communication (A2) requirement must be completed before a student is permitted to register for a GW course.
+The GE English Composition (1A) requirement must be completed before a student is permitted to register for a GW course.